NCAA Division I women's ice hockey conferences and teams

-The following is a list of women's college ice hockey programs (teams) that participate in Division I ice hockey of the National Collegiate Athletic Association (NCAA) and compete for berths in the annual National Collegiate Women's Ice Hockey Championship.
+The following is a list of women's college ice hockey programs (teams) that participate in Division I of the National Collegiate Athletic Association (NCAA) and compete for berths in the annual National Collegiate Women's Ice Hockey Championship.
 Programs (teams) are sorted by the conferences in which they play.

 Atlantic Hockey America (AHA)

 Atlantic Hockey America is a college ice hockey conference which operates primarily in the northeastern United States.
 It participates in NCAA Division I as an ice hockey-only conference.
 The conference was formed in 2024 via the merger of the men-only Atlantic Hockey Association and the women-only College Hockey America (CHA).
 The University of Delaware will join the AHA in the 2025–26 season.